Codehagen/social-forge/coding-agent-template-update.md

 - **File Diff Viewer Error Handling**: Simplified error handling in FileDiffViewer to match upstream template, removing complex sandbox fallback logic that was causing issues.
 - **Sandbox File Reading**: Updated file-content API to normalize file paths and add proper error handling for sandbox file operations, matching upstream implementation.
 - **API Route Paths**: Updated task form API key check endpoint to use `/api/builder/api-keys/check` instead of `/api/api-keys/check` to match Social Forge's builder API route structure.
+- **Component Naming**: Fixed HomePageContent component export/import to match upstream exactly, resolving "Element type is invalid" errors.
+- **Array Safety**: Added proper array safety checks in RepoSelector to prevent "map is not a function" errors.
+- **Locale Consistency**: Fixed hydration mismatches by using consistent `'en-US'` locale for all number/date formatting across server and client.
 - **Database ORM**: Uses Prisma instead of Drizzle ORM.
 All database operations have been adapted to work with the existing Prisma schema and client.
 - **Cookie Management**: Uses `js-cookie` dependency to maintain sync with upstream template for easier future updates.
 - **Component Structure**: All coding agent components are organized under `components/builder/` and `components/auth/` for better organization within the Social Forge structure.